The GPT Your Women’s Health Brand Actually Needs

 Would I trust this?

-Would I forward this to my CEO or copywriter?
+Would I forward this to my CEO?

 Does this give me anything new, helpful, or confidence-building?